Tantaman

 2. Missing Mutation Primitives - Mutation isn't bad; untracked mutation is

-3. Reference Equality - What is it Really? - Nominal vs physical identity
+3. Reference Equality - Nominal vs physical identity

 Minimalism in Practice